 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
 It replaces the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA).

 DBS Update Service

-One of the government’s priorities is to overhaul the criminal records regime to give individuals greater control of their own information and allow DBS Certificates to be reused when applying for similar jobs and reduce the burden of red tape on employers.
+One of the government’s priorities when they overhauled the criminal records regime was to give individuals greater control of their own information and allow DBS Certificates to be reused when applying for similar jobs and reduce the burden of red tape on employers.

 This new subscription service lets individuals keep their DBS Certificates up-to-date so they can take it with them when they move jobs or roles.

 For a small annual subscription of just £13 applicants can have their DBS Certificate kept up-to-date and take it with them from role to role, within the same workforce, where the same type and level of check is required.

 By subscribing to the new service they could save themselves a lot of time and money depending upon how many DBS checks they have needed in the past.

 - Saves applicants time and money.